Two-Week Peru Itinerary: Must-See Places & Essential Tips

 ollantaytambo tour from cusco

-The archaeological site of Moray features Inca ruins with terraced circular depressions, sparking theories about its purpose, from farming to ceremonial use.
-The Maras Salt Mines, comprising over 6,000 salt ponds, are believed to have been carved by the Wari civilization and have operated for 500 years.
+The Moray site features terraced circular depressions, sparking theories about its use for farming or ceremonies.
+The Maras Salt Mines consist of over 6,000 salt ponds, carved by the Wari civilization and operational for 500 years.
 Managed by Marasal S.A., local miners use ancient techniques, offering visitors an authentic experience.
-Look for the “Marasalt” label for genuine Peruvian salt.
+Look for the “Marasalt” label for genuine Peruvian salt!

 Maras salt mines inca valley